 As mentioned above, not every single Azores attraction is free.
-For example, to enter the Terra Nostra Gardens or Caldeira Velha--two of the top tourist destinations--you will need to pay an entrance fee.
+For example, to enter the Terra Nostra Gardens or Caldeira Velha -two of the top tourist destinations - you will need to pay an entrance fee.
 Although these idyllic locales are more than worth the price for entry, it is just good to know in advance so you can be prepared to make sure and have some euros with you.
-Also worthy of note, activities like whale watching, canyoning, and professional guided tours are not free, but are still great options for discovering all of the wonders of the Azores.
+Also worthy of note, activities like whale watching, canyoning, and professionally guided tours are not free but are still great options for discovering all of the wonders of the Azores.
 Guided tours can especially be great because you are benefitting from all of the inside tips and places from local experts.
 To find your perfect guided tour, Azores Getaways has the top local experts on speed dial and can arrange everything for you.

 11. Should I make restaurant reservations?